niklas-holmstrand/t-amqp-test/README.md

 ## Start all components for a simulated factory in separated gnome-terminal tabs

-Make sure gnome-terminal is installed
+Make sure gnome-terminal is installed and from a gnome-terminal execute:

 ./spinup_factory.sh
 (if message broker is already running some docker complaints have to be ignored)